GeorgLink/test_dco_signoff_action/README.md

-# Test DCO Signoff automation with GitHub Actions
+# Test DCO Signoff Automation with GitHub Actions

 This is the first time I activated the DCO bot.